ga-wdi-lessons/jquery-plugins/readme.md

 return this
 ```

 You'll see that that the `h1` and `h2` functionalities are still working great, but the `h3` no longer works.
 Why do you think this is?
-(ST - WG)

 In our `addGreenDiv` function we call greenify on a hard coded div.
 If `greenify` doesn't have an explicit return(ie. missing `return this`), it returns `undefined` it appends something that is `undefined`.